Beijing vs Xi'an — Which Ancient Capital Should a History Traveler Pick?

 Doing both — the 8-day route

 If history is your defining trip theme, do both.
-The bullet train Beijing West → Xi'an North takes 4h 30min on the G89 series; ¥515 second class, ¥827 first class.
+The bullet train Beijing West → Xi'an North takes 4h 30min on G-series trains; from ~¥550 second class, ~¥865 first class (fares vary by train and date — check 12306 or Trip.com for live prices).
 No flight needed.

 Recommended order: Beijing first (4 nights), HSR to Xi'an (3 nights), fly out of Xi'an Xianyang International.
 Why this direction: Beijing's monumental scale is the warm-up; Xi'an's layered history is more rewarding once you've already absorbed the imperial baseline.
 Reverse the order and Beijing's wide streets can feel less special after Xi'an's density.